-- avoiding the illegal harvest of wood and fibre for raw materials - reducing the use and subsequent release of environmentally harmful substances to the environment at all stages of the product's life cycle - reducing the presence and release of substances harmful to human health - ensuring workers and suppliers through the supply chain can expect fair pay, equal opportunity, and a safe working environment - encouraging recovery, reuse, recycling and responsible disposal of unwanted product and packaging
+- Demonstrating performance and safety for the Australian market. - Avoiding the illegal harvest of natural materials and fibre for raw materials. - Reducing the use and subsequent release of environmentally harmful substances to the environment at all stages of the product's life cycle. - Reducing the presence and release of substances harmful to human health. - Ensuring workers and suppliers through the supply chain can expect fair pay, equal opportunity, and a safe working environment. - Encouraging recovery, reuse, recycling and responsible disposal of unwanted product and packaging.